jbduncan/jupiter-collection-testers/CONTRIBUTING.md

 ${body}

 ${issues}
-PR: ${pr}
+${pr}
 ```

 `${subject}` is a line up to 70 characters (ideally up to 50 characters) that summarises the
 change(s).

-`${body}` is a more detailed explanation where each line is wrapped at 72 characters.
-This
+`${body}` is an _optional_, more detailed explanation where each line is wrapped at 72 characters.
-explanation describes _why_ the commit is being introduced, rather than _how_ it is implemented.
-The
+This explanation describes _why_ the commit is being introduced, rather than _how_ it is
-body can be skipped if the change is so simple that no further context is necessary.
+implemented.
+The body can be skipped if the change is so simple that no further context is
+needed.

-`${issues}` is a series of one or more lines that describe which issues have been resolved and/or
+`${issues}` is a series of one or more lines that describes which issues have been resolved or
-which issues are partially resolved by or related to this commit.
-See **Pull Requests** above for
+partially resolved or which are related to this commit.
+See **Pull Requests** above for more
-more information on the format of this section.
+information on the format of this section.

-`PR: ${pr}` is a line that says which PR introduced this commit, where `${pr}` is replaced with the
+`${pr}` is a line that says which PR introduced this commit, where `${pr}` is replaced with the
-PR number, e.g. `PR: #321`.
-This can be skipped if the commit has no associated PR.
+"PR: " followed by a PR number, e.g. `PR: #321`.
+This can be skipped if the commit has no
+associated PR.

 (In many ways, this advice matches up with or is very similar to the advice given in
 ["How to Write a Git Commit Message"](https://chris.beams.io/posts/git-commit/).)